 More like this: When Pain Medication Becomes a Dependency

-John, who had never had substance abuse or addiction problems, became physically dependent on opioids to manage his pain.
+John, who had never had a Substance Use Disorder, became physically dependent on prescription opioids to manage his chronic pain.

-He never lost his medication.
-He never shared his medication.
-Instead, he faithfully went to his doctor—his family internist—who gladly filled John's prescriptions.
+He never lost his pain medication.
+He never shared his pain medication.
+Instead, he faithfully went to his doctor—his family internist—who gladly filled John's prescriptions for pain relievers.
 They had enjoyed years of knowing each other, and his doctor also was his wife's physician.
 His doctor's office would occasionally request a Urine Drug Screen to stay in compliance.
 But there were never any 'surprises' or illegal substances found.

-It was a little frightening to anticipate turning all this over to a new practice: one glitch, one late prescription was terrifying.
-John knew the horrors of pain medication withdrawal.
-He had experienced it only once since beginning pain management when he forgot to pack his medications and left for vacation.
+It was a little frightening to anticipate turning all this over to a new pain management doctor: one glitch, one late prescription was terrifying.
+John knew the horrors of opioid pain medication withdrawal symptoms.
+He had experienced it only once since beginning pain management when he forgot to pack his painkillers and left for vacation.
 It never happened again.

 More like this: What to Do if Your Doctor is Refusing to Prescribe (Opioids) Pain Medications

-Medical providers find themselves in an increasingly difficult position when treating pain.
-Doctors are responsible for prescribing pain medication.
+According to the CDC, more than 20 percent of Americans suffer from chronic pain, with many of those patients suffering from “high-impact” chronic pain.
+Medical providers find themselves in an increasingly difficult position when providing pain relief.
+Doctors are responsible for prescribing pain medications.
 However, they can also face serious legal issues for inappropriate prescribing, including malpractice liability, medical board discipline, and criminal convictions.
-A fascinating article in the American Journal of Law and Medicine describes why physicians are turning away from prescribing pain medications, even for "legitimate" patients.
+A fascinating article in the American Journal of Law and Medicine describes why physicians are turning away from prescribing opioid pain medications, even for "legitimate" patients.
 According to a report by The American Medical Association (AMA), there has been a nationwide decrease in opioid prescriptions of over 44%.

-But many offices are simply moving away from treating pain conditions due to complexities and extra scrutiny and are referring their patients to the care of pain management specialists.
-In this case, most offices will advise their patients of this decision, hopefully giving them some options and enough medication to get them to a new prescriber.
+But many offices simply refuse to treat patients with chronic pain due to complexities and extra scrutiny and are referring their patients to the care of pain management specialists.
+In this case, most offices will advise their patients of this decision, hopefully giving them some options and enough painkillers to get them to a new prescriber.

 More like this: Suboxone Alternatives to Detox Off Pain Medication